How is PPE not 3 minors stuck together?

 How do I declare a major in PPE?

-The PPE program is being kept small because it is academically challenging, and to ensure that all students have access to required classes and quality advising.
-Therefore, admission to the PPE program is by application only.
+Admission to the PPE program is by application only due to its academically challenging nature and to ensure that all students in the major have access to required classes and quality advising.
 The online application is simple: enter a few items of information, upload your undergraduate transcripts, and write a short (1-2 page) personal statement explaining your interest in PPE.
-The application process will open several weeks into every Winter Term.
+The application process will be open several weeks into every Winter Term.
 Students will be informed of PPE’s decision before the end of the term.
 Transfer students may apply upon request during Spring/Summer terms and will be informed of PPE’s decision before the beginning of the Fall Term.

 Do I need to have completed all of the prerequisites to the PPE major before I can apply?